-The World Bank has launched the Digital Development Partnership (DDP) to help operationalize the 2016 World Development Report on Digital Dividends and to offer a platform for digital innovation and development financing.
+The World Bank's new Digital Development Partnership (DDP) helps operationalize the 2016 World Development Report on Digital Dividends and offers a platform for digital innovation and development financing.
 The DDP brings public and private sector partners together to catalyze support to developing countries in the articulation and implementation of digital development strategies and plans.

 World Development Report 2016

 The World Bank’s 2016 World Development Report on Digital Dividends (WDR 2016), published in January 2016, presents a balanced and nuanced analysis of the ‘Digital Dividends’ that developing countries can expect to reap.
 The report reviews the opportunities that digital technologies offer to developing countries, the risks that exist if the benefits of digital innovation accrue to those already better off, and the necessary complements (such as the country’s skills capacity, business environment, and governance) to ensure that digital development can work as a positive force for sustainable, inclusive development.

 To help implement the SDGs and operationalize the WDR 2016, the World Bank has launched a Digital Development Partnership (DDP).
 This partnership makes digital solutions available to developing countries with an emphasis on the following areas: